 The dog food world is filled with bags, boxes, and cans featuring images of real meat, fresh produce and sometimes healthy whole grains.
 These images were designed to tempt owners.
 The latest trend?
 A limited ingredient diet.

-It’s especially popular with pups prone to allergies, since eating less ingredients generally means less food sensitivities.
+It’s especially popular with pups prone to allergies.
+Eating less ingredients generally means less chances of food sensitivities.
 But is the diet necessarily better for your dog?
-We turned to Nancy Welborn, a veterinarian and assistant professor at Louisiana State University’s School of Veterinary Medicine to answer your questions about the latest canine eating craze:
+We turned to Dr. Nancy Welborn, a veterinarian and assistant professor at Louisiana State University’s School of Veterinary Medicine and Dr.Gary Weitzman of the San Diego Humane Society to answer your questions about the latest canine eating craze.

-What are the benefits of this diet?
+What are the benefits of limited ingredient dog food?

 Being on a limited ingredient diet doesn’t necessarily mean that you’re feeding your dog a better diet.
 The key, Welborn says, is to assess the protein, vitamin and mineral levels in the foods, making sure they’re balanced, complete and high quality.

 For some dogs, a limited ingredient diet is the solution to their problems.
 But a limited ingredient diet by definition doesn’t necessarily equate to a higher nutritional quality diet, Welborn says.
-(Remember when it seemed like every human switched to a gluten-free diet to be “healthier,” even if they weren’t gluten-intolerant?)
-Often, you can get many of the same benefits that are attributed to this diet—better digestion, less allergies, more energy—by feeding your dog unprocessed food with higher quality ingredients (not necessarily ‘limited’.)
+Remember when it seemed like every human switched to a gluten-free diet to be “healthier,” even if they weren’t gluten-intolerant?
+Often, you can get many of the same benefits that are attributed to this diet—better digestion, less allergies, more energy—by feeding your dog unprocessed food with higher quality ingredients not necessarily ‘limited’.